mszymczak-gh/AWS/Static Website/Week 2/AWS_WAF.md

 ![image](https://github.com/user-attachments/assets/fa7af196-c93b-4bc0-a450-0ff81360cf0f)

-WAF can protect based on the IP address, the rate of the requests, or the content.
+WAF can protect based on the IP address, the rate, or the content of the requests.

 WAF protects both AWS and on-premises applications.